Metadata-Game-Changers/RORRetriever/README.md

 2022-06-27 11:39:20:INFO:RORRetriever: 0 new RORs written to AffiliationAPI_RORData__20220627_11.tsv
 2022-06-27 11:39:20:INFO:RORRetriever: AffiliationAPI_RORData__20220627_11.tsv 0 RORs Found
 ```
-The table shows the 4 results that were found and that the chosen column is False for all four, even though the right answer has the highest score of all four (0.86).
+The table shows the 4 results that were found and that the chosen column is False for all four, even though the right answer has the highest (0.86).
 The algorithm considers a number of factors in making a choice and, in this case, the correct answer did not pass the test.

 The **--max** option can be used to choose the best answer even if the algorithm does not, so the command **RORRetriever -a "Arizona State University Library" --max** gives the results: